basuabhi92/codegen-svc-list-plugin/README.md

 ---

 ## How it works
-1. Parses `baseServices` (dotted) and converts to JVM internal form.
+1. Parses `baseClasses` (dotted) and converts to JVM internal form.
 2. Scans your module’s class files and builds a header map.
 3. For each dependency JAR:
     - If `usePrecompiled=true` and a properties file exists at `outputDir`, it is read and filtered to your configured base types.